dfinity/examples/motoko/defi/README.md

 # Defi Example

 This repo contains a simple defi exchange that demonstrates the interaction with ICP and tokens on the IC.
-For a more detailed explanation checkout the [architecture.md](architecture.md) file or visit the official [documentation](https://smartcontracts.org/docs/examples/defi.html)
+For a more detailed explanation check out the [architecture.md](architecture.md) file or visit the official [documentation](https://smartcontracts.org/docs/examples/defi.html)

 ## Dependencies